capjamesg/roboflow-tea-detector/README.md

 When a tea break starts or ends, your Slack status can optionally be updated to reflect that you are making a cup of tea.

+This project and an accompanying tutorial are documented in the [Monitoring My Caffeine Intake with Computer Vision](https://blog.roboflow.com/caffeine-monitoring-computer-vision/) post on the Roboflow blog.

 ## Screenshots

 ![A photo of a mug, a box, and three bowls stacked, with a bounding box around and label above the mug](screenshots/mug.jpeg)